Altan Khan: Succession

-Altan Khan's title Prince of Shunyi was succeeded by his son Sengge Düüreng who was supported by the Ming court of China.
+Altan Khan's title Shunyi Wang (順義王) was succeeded by his son Sengge Düüreng who was supported by the Ming court of China.
 Altan Khan's great-grandson, Yonten Gyatso, was selected as the 4th Dalai Lama.

+Altan Khan Plaza

+In order to commemorate Altan Khan's great contribution to Hohhot, in September 2011, a seated statue of Altan Khan donated by an enterprise was completed in the square in front of the Dazhao Temple.
+The heroic achievements of Altan Khan are recorded under the bronze statue.
+Everyone who comes to Hohhot will see the seated statue of Altan Khan.